the-great-abby/ai-ide-api/PIRATES_LOG.md

 ---

+**[2025-06-21 06:32] Mike the Automation Mechanic**
+> "By the codey seas!
+The Captain's been workin' for 0:03:38 (ongoing session).
+Such stamina keeps the ship runnin' tight!"
+> _(Inventive, efficient, always scripting something.)_

+---

+**[2025-06-21 06:29] Captain Abby**
+> "Spied the Captain tinkerin' with these files: FIRST_MEMORY_ONBOARDING.md, mocks/mock_db.py, mocks/mock_rabbitmq.py.
+The codebase be shapin' up nicely!"
+> _(Visionary leader and captain of the ship.
+Guides the crew through uncharted waters, always ready to chart a new course or rally the team in a storm.)_

+---

+**[2025-06-21 06:28] Dr. Ada Deepmind**
+> "Arrr!
+The Captain's been at the helm for 0:00:17, toilin' away in /scripts.
+Files touched: FIRST_MEMORY_ONBOARDING.md, mocks/mock_db.py, mocks/mock_rabbitmq.py.
+The crew be inspired by such relentless effort!"
+> _(Visionary, collaborative, always exploring new frontiers.)_

+---

+**[2025-06-21 06:28] Quartermaster Patch McDebug**
+> "By the codey seas!
+The Captain's been workin' for 0:00:44 straight.
+Such stamina keeps the ship runnin' tight!"
+> _(Surly, relentless bug-hunter (AI assistant).)_

+---

+**[2025-06-21 06:27]

+---

+**[2025-06-21 06:27]

+---

+**[2025-06-21 06:26]

+---

 **[2024-06-09] Captain Abby**
 > "Today I welcome a full crew aboard our AI-augmented ship.
 Each brings a unique skill and spirit.
 The journey ahead is ambitious, but with this team, I'm confident we'll chart new waters and weather any storm."